Lynx Protection Zone and Trap Restrictions

 - Canada Lynx Protection Zone for Trapping Restrictions

 Canada lynx are a federally listed Threatened Species.
 There is no open season for the trapping or hunting of lynx in Maine.
-Department biologists have confirmed the presence of reproducing lynx in northern Maine.
 To protect lynx and to help Maine trappers avoid accidentally taking lynx, the Department has delineated a lynx protection zone in northern Maine where special regulations are in effect.

 - Statewide: When set on dry land, trap must have at least three swiveling points (at the base of the trap, midway in the chain, and at the trap's anchoring point).
 Foothold traps cannot be set above ground or snow level.